nasOS-official/System-Information-Utility/README.md

 # Dependencies
 * python3
 * python3-pip
-* os (If not installed, python3-pip is required to install this library)
+* os (If not installed, python3-pip is required to install this library, but usually os comes with python3)
-* re (If not installed, python3-pip is required to install this library)
+* re (If not installed, python3-pip is required to install this library, but usually re comes with python3)
 * neofetch

 License: GNU General Public License 3.0